 Panel of Arbitrators: Number of arbitrators on the panel.
 Number of arbitrators on the panel.
 Forty-Five (45) Qualifications and expertise criteria for arbitrator selection.
-Academic qualifications and experience qualifications including tribunal member, as counsel and the threshold of cases handled. • NCIA Arbitration Rules, 2015 (revised 2019) Arbitrator Panel Status Standard.
-Arbitration Rules and Procedures: There is in place the NCIA Arbitrator Panel Status Standard which provides for the criteria to be met by a person seeking to be empaneled as an arbitrator.
+Academic qualifications and experience qualifications including tribunal member, as counsel and the threshold of cases handled.
+Arbitration Rules and Procedures: NCIA Arbitration Rules, 2015 (revised 2019) Arbitrator Panel Status Standard.
+There is in place the NCIA Arbitrator Panel Status Standard which provides for the criteria to be met by a person seeking to be empaneled as an arbitrator.
 The applications are handled by a sub-committee of the Board and confirmed by the Board Arbitrator Appointment: How is the appointment of arbitrators handled?
 Is there a streamlined process for selecting and confirming arbitrators?
 The rules provide for a streamlined process for nomination, selection and appointment of arbitrators for each case.
 Availability of Arbitrators: How does the centre ensure the availability of arbitrators for timely case resolution?
 Before appointing an arbitrator to handle the arbitration, the Centre conducts a conflict and a not less than 6 months' availability due diligence check to handle the case.
 An undertaking on the two elements must be signed before appointment.

-• Arbitration Rules and Procedures: How are the arbitration rules designed to enhance efficiency?
-The NCIA Arbitration Rules provide for specific timelines within which procedural steps should be undertaken to enhance efficiency.
-Some are mandatory while some are non-mandatory in nature but with an overriding objective for efficiency that allows the arbitral tribunal to superintend the process.
-The NCIA Arbitration Rules have an opt-out provision for emergency arbitrations and expedited procedures for tribunal formation.
-Pre-Hearing Procedures: Describe any pre- hearing conferences or procedures aimed at streamlining the arbitration process.
+- The NCIA Arbitration Rules provide for specific timelines within which procedural steps should be undertaken to enhance efficiency.
+Some are mandatory while some are non-mandatory in nature but with an overriding objective for efficiency that allows the arbitral tribunal to superintend the process. - The NCIA Arbitration Rules have an opt-out provision for emergency arbitrations and expedited procedures for tribunal formation.

+Describe any prehearing conferences or procedures aimed at streamlining the arbitration process.
 The pre-hearing procedures are embedded in the rules to facilitate completeness of the case record, preliminary matters including administrative and technical preparations, pre-hearing protocols for case planning and the case conferencing.

-Document Submission and Discovery: How are document submission and discovery managed to avoid unnecessary delays?
+How are document submission and discovery managed to avoid unnecessary delays?

 Document submission and discovery are done within timelines provided by the Rules and as per the directions by the tribunal.
 The discretion to admit or reject admission of documents is a power the tribunal can exercise depending on the case's circumstances.

-Timeliness of Decisions: On average, how long does it take for arbitrators to render decisions following the conclusion of hearings?
+Timeliness of Decisions:

+On average, how long does it take for arbitrators to render decisions following the conclusion of hearings?

 On average, it takes about thirty to forty-five days for arbitrators to render awards following the conclusion of hearing which includes the submissions.
 The tribunal must notify the Registrar of the date of close of hearing and render an award within 3 months except where the period is extended with concurrence of the Centre.

 Expedited Procedures: Are there provisions for expedited procedures in certain cases, and how are they implemented?
 There are provisions for expedited procedures for the formation of a tribunal.
-Extensions and Delays: How does the centre handle requests for extensions and manage any Any adjustments to timelines for nomination, filings pre- formation of tribunal is determined by the Registrar.
-Any requests for extensions after formation of the tribunal are handled by the tribunal. potential delays?
+Extensions and Delays: How does the centre handle requests for extensions and manage any potential delays?
+Any adjustments to timelines for nomination, filings preformation of tribunal is determined by the Registrar.
+Any requests for extensions after formation of the tribunal are handled by the tribunal.
 Continuous Improvement Initiatives: Are there ongoing efforts to identify and implement improvements to enhance efficiency?
 There are ongoing efforts to identify and implement improvements to enhance efficiency by regularly reviewing our Rules and Procedures and conducting customer surveys.